Skip to main content

 • security and brute-force protection data (anonymised IP addresses and failed login attempt counters linked to e-mail and IP address; stored as cryptographic hashes and used solely for account protection)

-• security audit logs (critical events recorded with hashed user identifiers, without storing request content or credentials)
+• security audit logs (critical events recorded with hashed user identifiers and user-agent fingerprints or null, without storing request content or credentials)

 3.4.
 User content